qiyfoundation/Qiy-Scheme/Definitions.md

 ### Data Source
 A [Service Source](#service-source): a [Data Service](#data-service) that will be used to provide the [Personal Data](#personal-data) for a [Consent](#consent).

-### Data Subject
-An identified or identifiable natural person to whom data relates to; an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an [Identifier](#identifier) such as a name, an identification number, location data, an online [Identifier](#identifier) or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person, as defined in the [General Data Protection Regulation](#general-data-protection-regulation).

-Based on the definition given in the [General Data Protection Regulation](#general-data-protection-regulation).

 ### Data Type
 A type of [Data](#data).